-or many law firms, having a cloud-based solution integrated on their operations was considered unnecessary; a distraction to the traditional way law firms were supposed to be managed and run.
+or many law firms, having a cloud-based solution integrated into their operations was considered unnecessary; a distraction to the traditional way law firms was supposed to be managed and run.
 Then COVID-19 happened.

 Terry Dohrmann from Litify joined us for a conversation about software that not only empowers law firms to work from anywhere but makes them smarter through data and analytics that their competition is not even thinking of.

 Resources mentioned in this episode:

 Enjoy the show?
 Please don’t forget to subscribe, tell your coworkers, and leave us a review!